frankkiv/help-you-catchup/unitest-guide-ngrx.md

 ```
 ## Reducer
 Steps:
     * Create the test action
     * Declare the current state by initial state
-* Declare the expect state with by reducer and current
+    * Trigger the action with current state
     * Check the data through the reducer is as expectation

 e.g.
 ```javascript